Odesa - Evangelical Reformed Presbyterian Church of Odesa

 In 1996, American MTW missionaries organized a Presbyterian congregation and succeeded in having the ownership of the building returned to the church.
 I moved with my family from Western Ukraine to Odesa in 2001 and I served the church as an associate pastor until 2014 when I became the senior pastor.
 We have three children, Lyudmila, Valeria, a son Ostap, son-in-law Valentine, and a grandson Luka.
 Valentine serves in the Armed Forces.
 With the start of the full-scale invasion, many church members fled.
 Currently, our church has many elderly members and internally displaced persons from Kherson and other regions who have joined the church.
 There are also local people who have come to God during the war.

-Updated for April 2026
+Updated for June 2026

 Pray for